 “Despite the setbacks and the scars, 20 Years of Madness shows a group of friends whose deep affection for each other overrides time and difference.”

 30 MINUTES OF MADNESS premiered on March 5th, 1992 in Oakland County, Michigan.
-The show is a bizarre video mixtape of improv and written skits, non-sequitor vérité samples, and experimental video art.
-30MOM embraces the 90s DIY grunge/punk counter-culture — unpolished and sincere.
+The show is a bizarre video mixtape of improv and written comedy skits, non-sequitor vérité samples, and experimental video art.
+30MOM embraces the 90s DIY grunge/punk counter-culture — unpolished and genuine.
 Some inspirations include Liquid Television, Saturday Night Live, Monty Python, Kids in the Hall, The Monkees and the trash art of John Waters and Andy Warhol.
 The 30MOM vibe lives on in shows like Jackass, Mr. Show, South Park, and Tim & Eric Awesome Show.

 The 30MOM crew were outsiders, punks, skaters, nerds, freaks, weirdos, burnouts, theater geeks, and artists.
 What started in high school as something fun to do on the weekend became their driving passion.
 For the core group, the show was their life and would hopefully be their future.
 They continued to make episodes into their 20s, started a production company and moved in together.
 But they grew up and split apart, gradually at times and violently at others.
 Some of them moved to Los Angeles to follow their dreams while others remained in Michigan.

 While the show had a small audience during its original run, it has achieved a cult following over the years.
 Their vault of video, music, photography, and artwork is a time capsule of the era: the 90s, the last pre-internet generation; when having access to video equipment and editing facilities was a minor miracle, and a broadcast television audience was mind-blowing.